 Questioning the Readymade

-Duchamp’s best known artwork was the Readymade, a time-saver said equivalent to months of studio work.
-Until his time the arts were confined to a few media that took decades to master; Duchamp declared mastery irrelevant and painting dead.
+Duchamp’s best known work is the Readymade, a time-saver equivalent to months of studio work.
+Until his time the arts were confined to a few media that took decades to master; the art community says that with this gesture Duchamp declared mastery irrelevant.
 Now a question posed by Duchamp is gaining importance, one that needs consideration; Duchamp begs the question of whether the Readymade really is a work of art.
-“The curious thing about the Readymade is that I’ve never been able to arrive at a definition or explanation that fully satisfies me.”(8) This allows that some deeper meaning may yet be found tucked in the mainstream art history narrative.
+“The curious thing about the Readymade is that I’ve never been able to arrive at a definition or explanation that fully satisfies me.“(8) This allows that some deeper meaning may yet be found tucked in the mainstream art history narrative.

 When asked how he came to choose the Readymade, Duchamp replied, “Please note that I didn’t want to make a work of art out of it … when I put a bicycle wheel on a stool … it was just a distraction.
 I didn’t have any special reason … or any intention of showing it, or describing anything.(9) The word ‘Readymade’ thrusts itself on me then.
 It seemed perfect for these things that weren’t works of art, that weren’t sketches, and to which no term of art applies.”(10) Duchamp’s refusal to have Readymades treated as works of art led him to claim that “for a period of thirty years nobody talked about them and neither did I.”(11)

-The only definition of “readymade” is in Breton and Eluard’s Dictionnaire abrégé du Surréalisme: “an ordinary object elevated to the dignity of a work of art by the mere choice of an artist.”
-The Museum of Modern Art’s Duchamp page has an inaccurate version wrongly attributed; it is not his.
-While published under the name of Marcel Duchamp (or his initials, “MD,” to be precise), André Gervais nevertheless asserts that Pierre Breton wrote this particular dictionary entry.(12) In Gamboni’s ‘The Destruction of Art’, Duchamp “at the end of his life explained to Otto Hahn that his Readymades had aimed at drawing ‘the attention of the people to the fact that art is a mirage even if ‘a solid one’, and concluded from the vagaries of taste that history was to be doubted.”(13)
+The only definition of “readymade” published under the name of Marcel Duchamp is in Breton and Eluard’s Dictionnaire abrégé du Surréalisme: “an ordinary object elevated to the dignity of a work of art by the mere choice of an artist.”
+While published under his name, or rather his initials, “MD”, André Gervais nevertheless asserts that André Breton wrote this particular dictionary entry.(12) In Gamboni’s ‘The Destruction of Art’, Duchamp “at the end of his life explained to Otto Hahn that his Readymades had aimed at drawing ‘the attention of the people to the fact that art is a mirage even if ‘a solid one’, and concluded from the vagaries of taste that history was to be doubted.”(13)

-As a Dadaist, Duchamp repeatedly denied art, called for its destruction and transformation to the conceptual plane.
-Calling art a mirage suggests people are fooled, as with a mirage; Duchamp denied art with a hint of what it could be were it to really exist.
-Today, peer-reviewed science corrects Duchamp’s assumptions; aesthetics have been a crucial aspect of evolutionary development(14) and psychology says art is vital to mental health, meaning that art is not a mirage but an essential tangible process.
-It is the Readymade that’s a mirage if a solid one, whose history is to be doubted.
+Unfortunately, when Duchamp denied art he was misinformed.
+The Readymade were a mirage in not being art, yet art is not a mirage; it is an essential tangible process, and peer-reviewed psychology says art is vital to mental health.
 The vagaries of changing tastes validate art history rather than raising doubt, history being the record of such changes.
 We need to revise art history to show that for Duchamp the Readymade was not art, as he said “no term of art applies”.

-At the time, Walter Benjamin wrote that authorship and aesthetics were outmoded concepts and the only valid use for art was political.(18) A few years after denying art and self worth Benjamin killed himself at a critical moment when he suffered a failure of morale, which often happens to Marxists when they are left alone for too long.
-Meanwhile, Dadaists with brilliant revolutionary and iconoclastic gestures rejected beauty and craftsmanship; what could be more Dada than to declare every object a work of art?
-In a fit of revolutionary fervor we over–leap logic with manifestos that prove we do not need to work anymore, everything is art, life is Dada, the bourgeoisie are confused, épater la bourgeoisie!(19)
+Around the time, Walter Benjamin wrote that authorship and aesthetics were outmoded concepts and the only valid use for art was political.(18) A few years after denying art and self worth, Benjamin killed himself at a critical moment when he suffered a failure of morale; this happens with Marxists when they are left alone for too long.
+Meanwhile, Dadaists with brilliant revolutionary and iconoclastic gestures have rejected beauty and craftsmanship; what could be more Dada than to declare every object a work of art?
+In a fit of revolutionary fervour we overleap logic with manifestos that prove we do not need to work anymore, everything is art, life is Dada, the bourgeoisie are confused, on as épater la bourgeoisie!(19)

-Assumptions, however, must stand the test of time as applied ideas.
-When Duchamp says the readymade is not an art object, then found-objects are not art but remain the everyday items they were before the artist “elevated them to the dignity of art”.
-While the National Gallery claims a pile of broken sticks as art, they remain in fact a sorry pile of broken sticks with curatorial pretensions.
-To claim them to be anything more and to call them art is a metacognitive insensitivity to the complex iteration of sensations and a failure to grasp a creative unconscious that psychology has documented and peer-reviewed.
-Broken sticks do function however as symbolic of a broken process, as an icon that means broken art.
+Assumptions, however, must stand the test of time as applied ideas prove their worth or lack thereof.
+Duchamp said the readymade were not art.
+It’s obvious that found objects are not art but remain the everyday items they were before the artist “elevated them to the dignity of art”.
+While MOMA, the Tate or Canada’s National Gallery claims a pile of broken sticks as art, they remain in fact a sorry pile of broken sticks with curatorial pretensions.
+To claim them to be anything more and call them art is a metacognitive insensitivity to the complex iteration of non-verbal languages.
+Postmodernism is a left-brain, academic, intellectual movement that failed to account for the creative unconscious and the non verbal languages that psychology has documented and peer-reviewed.
+Broken sticks however do symbolize a broken process, icons that mean the art concept itself is broken.

 Marcel Duchamp created his brand as an intellectual rejecting sensuality, visuality, and taste, in order to focus on ideas.
 But ideas belong to literature, ideas are for writing down, whereas vision is for seeing.
 If you remove sensation from vision you have a sight no longer sensible, and you’ve lost the incentive to make visual art.
 Jasper Johns wrote that Duchamp wanted to kill art “for himself”(22) and we know he destroyed his own ability to make art then retired to play chess.
 Johns went on to say Duchamp tolerated, even encouraged the mythology around that ‘stopping’, “but it was not like that … He spoke of breaking a leg.
 ‘You didn’t mean to do it’ he said“.(23) Rejecting one’s sense is senseless because it denies one’s incentive by stopping information and feedback.
 By denying and disrupting his personal taste he harmed the motivational functions allowing personal creative choice.
 If you say art is not worth making and repeat it often enough, you will eventually believe yourself and lose interest in making art.
 We must now judge for ourselves if this is desirable; is it admirable for artists to lose interest in making art?

 And now history whispers that Plato reproached Pericles because he did not “make the citizen better” and because the Athenians were even worse at the end of his career than before.
 (Gorgias 515) Art was the highest expression of a culture until Duchamp suggested iconoclasm, destruction, could be the highest expression of a culture … he clearly said he wanted to destroy art.
-Then for the next twenty years, in a small room behind his now empty studio, he poked at Étant donnés as if trying to revive a lost relationship..
+Then for the next twenty years, in a small room behind his now empty studio, he poked at Étant donnés as if trying to revive a lost relationship.
+But the muse was gone and like any spurned lover she was not coming back.
 His ideas had hurt him like a broken leg, and it took us a hundred years to notice.

 The Dark Side

 There’s such admiration for Duchamp that critique makes us defensive, threatens our intellectual investment, our comfort zone.
-Yet someone on Facebook said that when we can no longer explore and express ideas that are troubling and even transgressive, we are limited to approved doses of information in community-sanctioned packets.
+Yet Danielle S. McLaughlin of the Canadian Civil Liberties Association wrote that when we can no longer explore and express ideas that are troubling and even transgressive, we are limited to approved doses of information in community-sanctioned packets.
 If we fetishize heroes we lose sight of contextual influences; without that balance we become acolytes, not scholars.